-Garden a little boring?
+Garden design a little boring?
 Have no idea why?
-Chances are that it needs a design shake up.
-The basic principles of design should come into play when designing your garden, and using texture in the garden is one of the quickest ways to add interest and give it that “designed” feel.
+Chances are that your garden space needs a little shake up.
+The basic principles of design should come into play when planning your garden, and using texture in the garden is one of the quickest ways to add interest and give it that “professionally designed” feel.
 What do I mean when I talk about texture in the garden, and how do you use it?
-There are three easy ways to utilize texture when planning, re-vamping, or just changing things up in the garden.
+There are three easy ways to utilize texture when planning, renovating, or just changing things up in the garden.

 What is Texture in the Garden?

 Texture is the combined look of all the surface elements of a garden working together, and is usually defined by being fine, medium or bold textured.
 Fine textured plants and elements are usually wispy and delicate, and look better in broad groups and swaths than alone.
 An example would be airy Queen Annes Lace.
 Bold texture are plants with wide, strong leaves or flowers and usually demand a lot of attention.
 The most common examples are hostas.
 Medium texture in the garden is just that… medium.
 Which includes just about everything else!
 Most plants are medium textured.
-The photo below shows all three textures working together in a garden.
+The photo below shows all three textures working together in this garden design.
+Photo by ‘HGTV‘.

-Hardscaping – Don’t forget the hard elements of your garden, as they have visual texture too.
+Hardscaping – Don’t forget the hard elements of your garden design, as they have visual texture too.
 Fine gravel, bold concrete, larger jagged flagstone, or herringbone laid brick.
+Photo by ‘Linen & Lavender‘.